Buying a home

 Each owner can also leave their share of the property to whoever they choose in a will when they die.

 In theory, each owner can mortgage their part of the property separately.
 But in reality, few - if any - mortgage lender would be willing to agree to this.
 So you will still normally need to take out a joint mortgage.

 As with joint tenancy, you must all agree if you want to sell the property.

 This type of joint ownership is typically used by friends or relatives who are buying together.

 Ending joint ownership

-As joint property owners, you will all have equal rights to live in the property - so if one person wants to sell, everyone else needs to agree.
-This can cause problems if, for example, you're splitting up with a partner or you get a job somewhere else and want to relocate.
+As joint property owners, you all have equal rights to live in the property - so if one person wants to sell, everyone else needs to agree.
+This can cause problems if, for example, you're splitting up with a partner but one of you wants to keep living in the property or one owner gets a new job and wants to relocate.